chutney-testing/chutney-legacy/GETTING_STARTED.md

     * Store scenarios in Orient database for composed scenarios
     * Store in files target and environment information
     * Send scenarios to the execution engine and retrieve reports
-* task-impl: Default implementation of task (Sql, Http, Jms,...)
+* action-impl: Default implementation of task (Sql, Http, Jms,...)
-* task-spi: Contains interfaces to extend the engine
+* action-spi: Contains interfaces to extend the engine
 * tools: Utility class with no dependency
 * ui : front-end of Chutney